cmpsci-goldnjub/info/faq.md

 welcome to keep your code private until after submissions are complete.

-As long as your final submission meets the HfH requirements, we don't care how you decide to maintain your code.
+As long as your final submission meets the H4H requirements, we don't care how you decide to maintain your code.